StoriesNewsroomAboutPricing

 The Opportunity

-Two million publishers were leaving money on the table without Auto Ads
+Two million publishers leaving revenue on the table without Auto Ads

 Auto Ads used ML to place ads and find inventory site owners missed, but most publishers never turned it on.
-The product was one snippet, yet it felt opaque for non-technical users.
-Manual placements were familiar; the ML piece sounded like a black box.
-Google's bet on automated monetization only paid off if people finished setup, and competitors were ready to win users who stalled.
+The integration was one snippet, yet it read opaque if you did not ship code daily.
+Manual placements stayed familiar; the ML path sounded like a black box.
+Automated monetisation only paid off after setup finished; competitors were ready to capture anyone who quit halfway.

 The Solution